 The St. Michael School library strives to provide a welcoming, safe atmosphere in which students can deepen their knowledge and love of reading.
 Each week students in kindergarten through 4th grade visit the library for instruction and book checkout.
 Some of the topics covered are book care, proper library behavior, self-checkout, how to locate books on the shelf, authors and illustrators, and fiction versus non-fiction.
-Grades 3 and 4 work with the online catalogue and bibliography during instruction time.
+Grades 3 and 4 also work with the online catalog and research databases during instruction time.

 The librarian works with the teachers in grades 5-8 to help with classroom instruction.
 Some of the topics for older students are science fair brainstorming, History Day, InfOhio databases, MLA guidance including in text citations and annotated bibliography, primary and secondary sources, and genre.

 Destiny Online Catalog

 We use the Destiny Online Catalog which can be accessed from the following link: http://stmichaelschool.follettdestiny.com.

 Once you arrive at this site, click on the St. Michael School link and then search the traditional online catalog.
 Or, after clicking on the St. Michael School link, you can click on “Login” in the upper right corner to log into Destiny Quest where you can access your own circulation record, renew books, place holds, view/create lists, and search for books!